Everything You Need to Know About Dog Bones: Benefits, Types, and Safety

 3. Stress Relief

-Chewing can also help alleviate stress and anxiety in dogs.
-Many dogs chew on objects when they are feeling anxious, stressed, or bored.
-A bone provides a safe and satisfying outlet for this natural chewing behavior.
-The act of chewing releases endorphins, which are the body’s natural “feel-good” chemicals, helping your dog to feel calmer and more relaxed.
+In dogs, chewing can also help reduce anxiety and stress.
+When dogs are bored, irritated, or anxious, many of them chew on objects.
+A bone offers a safe and fulfilling release for this inherent chewing action.
+Chewing releases endorphins, the body’s natural “feel-good” hormones, which helps your dog to become calmer and more relaxed.

 4. Helps with Teething (for Puppies)